How to protect no poo hair from heat?

-I have to recommend 100% pure, raw Shea Butter as the best, completely natural heat protectant.
-Shea Butter seals the hair shaft and locks in moisture sort of like a silicone, but it’s completely natural and won’t build up on your hair like silicones would.
+I use 100% pure, raw Shea Butter as my favorite natural heat protectant.
+Shea Butter seals the hair shaft and locks in moisture sort of like a silicone, but it’s completely natural and won’t build up on hair like silicones would.
 This source says Shea Butter can be heated up to 450°F (233°C), which is super high, and it also has a long shelf life.

-Where to buy: You can find 100% pure, raw Shea Butter at most health food stores or on Amazon.
-I don’t recommend searching for it at a drugstore or beauty supply store, because most of those products are Shea Butter blends which actually contain very little Shea Butter and a whole lot of other junk including silicones and preservatives, which we don’t want.
+Find 100% pure, raw Shea Butter at health food stores or online.
+I don’t recommend searching for it at a drugstore or beauty supply store, because most of those products are Shea Butter blends which actually contain very little Shea Butter and a whole lot of other junk including silicones and preservatives.

-To apply: I lightly touch my finger in the jar to get a tiny amount of Shea Butter on it, I warm it up between my fingers, then slide a very thin layer down each section of hair before using a flat/curling iron on it.
-Note that the product I use contains a small amount of coconut oil, which can look a bit greasy if I use too much, but 100% pure, raw shea butter shouldn’t do this.
+I lightly touch my finger in the jar to get a tiny amount of Shea Butter on it, I warm it up between my fingers, then slide a very thin layer down each section of hair before using a flat/curling iron on it.
+Note that the product I use contains a small amount of coconut oil, which can look a bit greasy if I use too much, but 100% pure, raw Shea Butter shouldn’t do this.
 I keep the product away from my roots and only apply it on the length of my hair (where I use heat tools).
-I’ve also noticed it absorbs into my hair pretty well over night and doesn’t look greasy at all in the morning.
-If you find you’ve applied too much, you can rinse it out in the shower either with warm water or with a silicone-free conditioner.
+I’ve also noticed it absorbs into my hair pretty well over night and doesn’t look greasyin the morning.
+If too much is applied, rinse it out in the shower either with warm water or with a silicone-free conditioner.
 (Conditioner is great at washing away coconut oil.)
-I haven’t had an issue with buildup from Shea Butter, but I also use it & heat tools seldomly, so your mileage may vary.
+I haven’t had an issue with buildup from Shea Butter, but I also use it & heat tools seldom, so your mileage may vary.